rugbyprof/5373-Internet-Programming/Assignments/A05/part_03.md

 ]
 ```

-You can use this to now replace this in your app when wanting to choose a route:
+You can use that logic in your `app.php` to choose that appropriate route.
+Here is what we used before:

 ```php
 if(array_key_exists('route',$_GET)){